betaWeb/NestedJS/readme.md

  - `__parentid` : tag the parent node id of a node if exists, null otherwise
  - `__previd` : tag the previous node id of a node if exists, null otherwise
  - `__nextid` : tag the next node id of a node if exists, null otherwise

+ > To know the added properties on each node you must debug your collection, or you can simply browse it with a recursive loop.

 #### Methods
 Each node is now an instance of the NestedJS's `Node` class and has several methods :